 Mari Considine is the Senior Vice President of Development & Marketing for Robins’ Nest.
-She rejoined the team in 2016, having previously served as Director of Development from 2003-2007.
-Mari leads and manages all aspects of philanthropy at Robins' Nest and fosters relationships with the community to advance the agency's mission.
-She is also responsible for the organization's integrated marketing and communications efforts including digital and print communications, public relations and advertising.
-Prior to returning to Robins’ Nest, Mari was the Executive Director of Meals On Wheels Delaware in Wilmington, DE and also served as Director of the Renfrew Center Foundation in Philadelphia, PA.
-Mari has extensive experience in individual giving, corporate and foundation giving, planned giving, marketing and special events.
+Mari leads and manages all aspects of philanthropy and fosters relationships with the community to advance the agency's mission.
+She is also responsible for the organization's integrated marketing and communications efforts including digital and print communications, public relations, and advertising.
+Mari has extensive experience in individual giving, corporate and foundation giving, planned giving, marketing, and special events.

 Mari is a member of the Association of Fundraising Professionals and the American Marketing Association and currently serves on the board of the NJ American Marketing Association.
-Mari is also a member of the National Marketing and Communications committee for Association of Fundraising Professionals International.
+She also is an active member of the Marketing, Awards and Communications Committee (MAC) for Association of Fundraising Professionals International.
 Mari has a Master of Science degree in Nonprofit Management from Eastern University and a Bachelor of Arts degree in International Studies and French from Mount Saint Mary’s University and is currently pursuing her Doctorate in Business Administration at Johnson & Wales University.